 Federal and state minimum wage laws apply to most employees.
 Exceptions include certain kinds of farmworkers and waitpersons.
-The minimum wage for waitpersons is $5.52.
+The minimum wage for waitpersons is $6.38.
 In Connecticut, the state minimum wage is higher than the federal minimum wage, so that is what your employer must pay you.
-It is currently $8.25 an hour.
-This means that for most workers, the employer is required by law to pay you at least $8.25 for every hour that you work.
+It is currently $10.10 an hour.
+This means that for most workers, the employer has to pay you at least $10.10 for every hour that you work.

 Although an employer can offer to pay you at a daily rate, a weekly rate, or at piece-rate, you must still receive at least the minimum wage for each hour of your work.

-Do I have the right to receive overtime pay?
+Do I have the right to get overtime pay?

 Overtime laws apply to most employees.
 The exceptions are mostly managers, administrative employees, and some people with advanced degrees.
-Federal and state laws on overtime apply whenever you work more than forty hours in one week.
-When that happens, then for all the hours that you worked over forty hours, the employer must pay you one and one-half times your regular hourly rate of pay.
+Federal and state laws on overtime apply whenever you work more than 40 hours in a week.
+When that happens, then for all the hours that you worked over 40, the employer must pay you one and one-half times your regular hourly rate of pay.

 What other wage payment laws apply to me?